Southwest Detroit, Michigan

 “Right there,” Frankie said, pointing to a large tree about twenty feet ahead of them.
 Ramon wasn’t sure what kind, maybe an oak, but it was tall and the trunk was wide.

 “Yeah, go on.
 Walk up to it.”

 This had to be a big joke.
-There was nothing behind that tree but animal crap.
-Ramon walked toward the tree sure of himself that nothing was behind it but the closer he got the more his heartbeat rose, his temperature too.
-He began to smell rotten eggs, or more appropriately, sulfur.
-The tree was maybe just six feet in front of him when Ramon heard a voice, more of a whisper, deep at the same time feminine.
+There was nothing behind that tree but deer crap.
+Ramon walked toward the tree sure of himself that nothing was behind it but the closer he got the more his heartbeat quickened.
+He began to smell rotten eggs, or maybe it was sulfur.
+The tree was maybe six feet in front of him when Ramon heard a voice, more of a whisper.
+The voice was deep and strong but at the same time feminine.

 “Stop,” said the voice from behind the large trunk.
-Ramon did as commanded, unsure if this was really happening.
+Ramon did as commanded, unsure if it was really happening.

 “A covenant, an agreement.
 My face in return for you or your firstborn child.”